Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Introduction

 \section{Introduction}

 Superconducting microwave resonators are essential components in quantum information processing, particle accelerator technology, and searches for new physics via dark matter experiments.
 Their performance is characterized by the intrinsic quality factor ($Q_\text{i}$), which limits photon lifetime and coherence \cite{Martinis2005, Krantz2019}.
 At low temperatures and excitation powers, dielectric losses arise from microscopic two-level systems (TLS) in amorphous materials, such as native oxides or dielectric interfaces.
-These TLS limit the achievable $Q_\text{i}$ and consequently the device performance \cite{TLS_overview, Romanenko2013}.
-Despite numerous mitigation strategies, including substrate removal \cite{Bruno2015}, oxide passivation \cite{deory2024low}, and surface treatments \cite{Kalboussi2024}, TLS losses remain a persistent issue.
+Measurements of $Q_\text{i}$ decreasing as microwave power is reduced is widely interpreted as a signature of these TLS losses \cite{Crowley2023,Vallieres2025}.
+TLS limit the achievable $Q_\text{i}$ and consequently the device performance \cite{TLS_overview, Takenaka2026, Romanenko2020}.
+Despite numerous mitigation strategies, including substrate removal \cite{Bruno2015}, oxide passivation \cite{deory2024low}, and surface treatments \cite{Kalboussi2024, Quintana2014, Chiaro2016}, TLS losses remain a persistent issue.

 For niobium, a common superconducting cavity material, TLS losses are generally attributed to its native oxide layers that form spontaneously in air.
-The niobium oxide system is arranged in a stack: metallic Nb covered by suboxides (\ch{NbO}, \ch{NbO2}) and capped by an amorphous pentoxide (\ch{Nb2O5}) \cite{Halbritter1987, Murthy2022}.
+The niobium oxide system is arranged in a stack: metallic Nb covered by suboxides, followed by \ch{NbO} and \ch{NbO2}, and finally capped by \ch{Nb2O5} \cite{Halbritter1987, Murthy2022}.
 Although previous studies have suggested that the outer \ch{Nb2O5} layer dominates TLS losses \cite{Romanenko2017}, direct experimental verification has been hindered by the difficulty of isolating individual oxide phases.
+To distinguish their individual contributions, we purchase from a commercial supplier nominally pure oxide powders of \ch{Nb2O5} and \ch{NbO2}.
+We then use XRD (x-ray diffraction) to characterize them and find that \ch{Nb2O5} is monoclinic and \ch{NbO2} is tetragonal (see Appendix A for details).
+Then we employ a 3D superconducting \ch{Nb} cavity, and install in it a bulk amount of one oxide at a time (\ch{Nb2O5} powder or \ch{NbO2} powder), and measure the quality factor versus the temperature or the microwave power.

+While we cannot rule out the possibility that defects within \ch{NbO} could, in principle, induce TLS‑like losses, we did not investigate \ch{NbO} powder in this study since we focus on insulating oxide phases.
+We note, however, that metallic or proximity‑effect–related mechanisms associated with \ch{NbO} have been discussed in literature in the context of microwave dissipation in other regimes \cite{Gurevich2017,Kubo2019}.
+Yet, any volume of \ch{NbO} oxide present as part of the thin native oxide layer on the cavity walls is negligible compared to the deliberately introduced bulk amounts of \ch{Nb2O5} or \ch{NbO2} oxide powder samples.